mozillascience/studyGroup/lessons/bash-intro/lesson.md

 Shells are particularly well suited to interacting with files and running programs -- possibly your own!
 Not having a graphical interface turns out to be a strength, because it makes remote computing simple and reliable.

 At first, typing in commands will feel a bit cumbersome, but like learning any language the only way to get better is with practice.
-Lucky for us, bash is based on english with a very simplified grammar.
+Lucky for us, bash is based on English with a very simplified grammar.

 # Example shells